sanjanabh127/Loan-Prediction/README.md

 ✅ Exploratory Data Analysis (EDA) with visualizations 📊
 ✅ Feature scaling and encoding 🔄
 ✅ Model training using SVM (Support Vector Machine)
-✅ Evaluation using accuracy, precision, recall, and confusion matrix 📈
+✅ Evaluation using accuracy

+---
+##  Results
+- Performance was evaluated using:
+   ✅ Accuracy score
+- for the **model** Prediction .

 ---